 There are lots of different types of ornaments that you’re likely to see when reading and playing music.

-In terms of music theory though there are few you’ll need to know about for your exam:
+In terms of music theory though there are a few more common ones you’ll need to know about which are:

 Let’s start off by looking at turns.